 Getting Found on Google

 This is the free map listing that Google displays on many of the search results pages and where people leave you a review on Google.
 Create an account, fill out your profile and start getting reviews.
 Positive reviews will make your business stand out.

-Once your site has been launched, you will want to set up a Google Search Console account to track how google is seeing your site.
+Once your site has been launched, you will want to set up a Google Search Console and Google Analytics account to track how google is seeing your site.
 You can get direct feedback from Google if they think something is wrong with your website (which could affect the ranking).
 Google Analytics will show you how many people are visiting your website, how they are finding you, how long they are staying on each page and much, much more!

 Reviews and links back to your website from social media will help your overall ranking and visibility.
 Google My Business, Facebook and Yelp allow you to link to your website and provide a place to collect reviews from customers.
 Depending on the type of business you have, LinkedIn, Pinterest, Instagram and Twitter could also be good places to go — but research first so you don’t spend hours setting something up that won’t get you any business.